jyu-theartofml/kaggle_quora/README.md

 representation vectors and contrastive loss is used to train the model.</p>

 <p align='center'><img src = 'lstm_quora.png', width=60%, height=60%><br> Fig 2.
 Schematic of workflow for classifier model, the final output is a 1D vector with values from 0 - 1 corresponding to the probability that they are duplicate questions.</p>
+<p>With the codes presented in this repository, the LB log loss score was 0.36160 with no dropouts applied.
+Further optimization and tweaking of the model will be evaluated.

 ### Reference ###
-[1] <i>Semantic Question Matching with Deep Learning, </i>https://engineering.quora.com/Semantic-Question-Matching-with-Deep-Learning
+[1] <i>Semantic Question Matching with Deep Learning</i>, https://engineering.quora.com/Semantic-Question-Matching-with-Deep-Learning
+[2]<i> Using pre-trained word embeddings in a Keras model</i>, https://blog.keras.io/using-pre-trained-word-embeddings-in-a-keras-model.html